Influence of nicotine and alcohol on sleep latency: the reward-attention circuit model: The extended reward-attention model

+It has been shown that activation of N-methyl-D-aspartate glutamate receptors (NMDARs) is necessary to enable the switch between tonic and phasic firing patterns~\cite{Sombers2009, Zweifel2009, Pignatelli2015}.
+The activation of NMDAR is voltage-dependent, triggering Ca$^{2+}$ influx which, in turn, increases the intensity and prolongs the duration of depolarization of the postsynaptic neuron.
+This phenomenon is called long-term potentiation (LTP) and is fundamental in complex neurobiological phenomena such as memory and learning~\cite{Cui2007, Foddai2003, Lisman1998}.
+Moreover, studies report that repeated \emph{in vivo} exposure to nicotine or alcohol causes enhancement of LTP of NMDAR-mediated transmission in VTA DA neurons~\cite{Mansvelder2000, Bernier2011}.
+Thus, both nicotine and alcohol can affect the pattern of activity in the reward circuit.

+In our model, NAcc and SNpc provide a link between the reward and the thalamocortical circuits.
+Besides the inhibitory GABAergic input from Nacc, SNpc also receives inhibitory projections from SNpr.
+There is experimental evidence that systemic administration of alcohol suppresses the firing of neurons in the SNpr~\cite{Mereu1985}.

-Thalamic neurons are able to spike under tonic and burst states~\cite{Steriade1993,Llinas2006}.
-Whenever in the tonic state, these neurons respond linearly to input stimuli.
-By this way, they propagate information reliably from perceptual systems to the cerebral cortex, where a more refined processing takes place.
-This mode of activity is crucial to the thalamocortical filtering of perceptual stimuli that allows attention focusing~\cite{Guimaraes2017,Guimaraes2018,Madureira2010}.
+Thalamic neurons are also able to fire in tonic and phasic modes~\cite{Steriade1993, Llinas2006}.
+When in a tonic state, these neurons respond linearly to input stimuli.
+In this way, they propagate information reliably from perceptual systems to the cerebral cortex, where more refined processing takes place.
+In our model, this mode of activity is crucial for the thalamocortical filtering of perceptual stimuli that allows attention focusing~\cite{Guimaraes2017, Guimaraes2018, Madureira2010}.

-Conversely, under the burst state thalamic neurons are no longer reliable channels through which neural representations from sensorial inputs reach the cerebral cortex.
-The burst mode of activity underlies the thalamic behavior during sleep~\cite{Steriade1993,Pace2002}.
-In this condition, environmental stimuli are not perceived consciously as it occurs during wakefulness.
-The thalamic burst mode also permeates epileptic episodes during which environmental information is not processed reliably~\cite{Jeanmonod1996}.
-The dynamics of the ionic channels under the burst mode are different from the ones underlying the thalamic tonic state.
+Conversely, when thalamic neurons are in phasic mode they are no longer reliable channels for sensory input to reach the cortex.
+The phasic mode underlies thalamic behavior during sleep~\cite{Steriade1993, Pace2002}.
+In this condition, environmental stimuli are not perceived consciously during wakefulness.
+The thalamic phasic mode also permeates epileptic episodes during which environmental information is not processed reliably~\cite{Jeanmonod1996}.

-Overall, our working hypothesis is that the NAcc activity influences the SN behavior, which modulates the thalamocortical circuit, and that the presence of nicotine or alcohol is powerful enough to bias the NAcc activation.
+In summary, in our model the NAcc activity shapes the behavior of SNpc, thereby modulating the thalamocortical circuit.
+Our main hypothesis is that the influence of nicotine or alcohol is strong enough to bias the NAcc activation.